 4. We will review your habitat or cage photos and email you to let you know if they are approved.
 If not approved, we will provide suggestions in order to better the habitat.

 5. Our Adoption Manager or Adoption Correspondent will contact you to let you know whether you have the approval to move on to adoption.
 If so, you will then complete our adoption contract, pay the adoption fee online, and arrange a time and date to meet.
 Due to health and safety concerns, we are pursuing adoptions with additional safety measures in place.
 We ask that potential adopters and foster families discuss and agree upon their individual preferences and comfort levels involving safety precautions prior to the adoption day meeting.
-MNPPR strongly suggests all participants wear facial coverings, stay at least six feet apart, and practice sanitation of shared services and hands during the adoption meeting.
-We reserve the right to delay/deny your adoption day if parties are unwilling to follow these safety precautions.
+MNPPR strongly suggests all participants wear facial coverings, stay at least six feet apart, and sanitize all surfaces and hands before and after contact.
 If all goes well at this meeting, you will be taking home your new pet!

 6. When you pick up your new pet, be sure to bring a secure carrier to take them home in.
 You will need to have the habitat set up and all the supplies ready.
 We do not send home any supplies with adopted animals.

 As a rescue organization, we rely on the help and compassion of others.
 Every donation and adoption fee goes to support the pocket pets in our care.
 Your adoption fee will help us provide necessities such as housing, food, and medical care to each animal we take in.
 Adoption fees are subject to change.
 If you are adopting more than two pets, email us regarding the adoption fee.
 We accept credit, debit, and checks.